halas77/easeSub/README.md

 The subscription economy is booming, projected to reach $1.5 trillion by 2025.
 EaseSub leverages Web3 and the stability of Ethena's USDe stablecoin to transform subscription payments—offering a seamless, transparent, and borderless platform.
 Say goodbye to volatility and high fees, and hello to the future of recurring services.

+### Note on Deployment Challenges

+During our participation in the Ethena Hackathon, we faced challenges with deployment and using **USDe as a currency**.
+This was due to the unavailability of the Ethena testnet and faucet in our country, Ethiopia.

+After consulting with the Ethena team, we were advised to switch to an alternative testnet and currency.
+We've adapted accordingly and continued development to ensure our project remains on track.

+We appreciate your understanding and look forward to showcasing our work! 🚀

 ### Key Features

 #### Service Subscription Management: